 |Application deadline||June 1, 2020.
 If space is available, the specialty may continue to admit students after this final deadline.|

 |For Master's Entry Program in Nursing (MEPN) Students|

 |Does this specialty admit MEPN students?||Yes|

-The Post-Master's Studies in Health Policy Nursing can be completed over three to four quarters, depending upon student preference, and will total 29-32 units.
-More information about the Post-Master's Studies for this specialty is available on the Nursing Health Policy website.
+The Post-Master's studies in Health Policy Nursing can be completed over three to four quarters, depending upon student preference, and will total 29 to 32 units.
+More information about the Post-Master's option for this specialty is available on the Nursing Health Policy website.